A Day in the Life of a Telecommuting Nurse Practitioner

 NPs may also need to train patients or patient caretakers to correctly utilize and/or how to troubleshoot digital medical technologies.
 NPs must understand the rates at which this data needs to be tracked and learn when patients should be transferred from the home or care center into higher-level care.

 Combining elements of all three of the modalities listed above, mobile health takes a telecommuting nurse’s care from the computer to mobile devices like cell phones, tablets, and PDAs.
 NPs working with mobile health require all the skills and knowledge listed above.

-Those who earn positions as telecommuting NPs must be board certified by

-    a national certifying agency like the American Academy of Nurse

-    Practitioners Certification Board (AANPCB) or the American Nurses
+Those who earn positions as telecommuting NPs must be board certified by a national certifying agency like the American Academy of Nurse Practitioners Certification Board (AANPCB) or the American Nurses Credentialing Board.

-    Credentialing Board.

-    While the NP does not need to live there, they must also be licensed to

-    practice in the state in which they are delivering telemedicine

-    services.
-Wirth healthcare companies specifically dedicated to providing

-    telehealth services or those who have a telehealth-first philosophy of

-    care, NPs with licensure in multiple states may have an advantage in

-    gaining employment as a telecommuting NP.
+While the NP does not need to live there, they must also be licensed to practice in the state where they deliver telemedicine services.
+Wirth healthcare companies specifically dedicated to providing telehealth services or those who have a telehealth-first philosophy of care, NPs with licensure in multiple states may have an advantage in gaining employment as telecommuting NPs.

-    Telehealth-specific certification is not currently required to gain

-    employment as a telecommuting NP but may be helpful to those looking to

-    transition into telemedicine, or those looking to garner a greater

-    competitive advantage in the virtual NP job market.
-The Telebehavioral

-    Health Institute offers two levels of telehealth certification designed

-    for practitioners of all backgrounds.
+Telehealth-specific certification is not currently required to gain employment as a telecommuting NP.
+Still, it may be helpful to those looking to transition into telemedicine, or those looking to garner a greater competitive advantage in the virtual NP job market.
+The Telebehavioral Health Institute offers two levels of telehealth certification designed for practitioners of all backgrounds.